Every Moment Matters is a groundbreaking national health campaign about alcohol, pregnancy and breastfeeding.

 The Campaign has four streams, targeting the general public, women who are at an increased risk of alcohol use during pregnancy, health professionals and Aboriginal and Torres Strait Islander peoples.

-The campaign is being delivered in partnership with the National Organisation for Fetal Alcohol Spectrum Disorder (NOFASD Australia), the National Aboriginal Community Controlled Health Organisation (NACCHO) and a number of health professional bodies who have endorsed, informed and promoted the campaign.
+The Campaign is being delivered in partnership with the National Organisation for Fetal Alcohol Spectrum Disorder (NOFASD Australia), the National Aboriginal Community Controlled Health Organisation (NACCHO) and a number of health professional bodies who have endorsed, informed and promoted the campaign.

 The Campaign is independently evaluated by the team at the University of Adelaide South Australian Health and Medical Research Institute (SAHMRI).